cwi-dis/cwipc_realsense2/readme.md

 ## Calibrating alignment

 Aligning multiple cameras is a bit of a black art.
 Here is an attempt at a description, we assume 4 cameras in the rest of this text, but other numbers of cameras should work just fine.
-There is a program `cwipc_rs2calibrate` that helps with the procedure.
+There is a program `cwipc_calibrate` included in `cwipc_util` that helps with the procedure.

 - Mount your cameras in four corners, looking in.
 For capturing people mounting them at a 90 degree angle works best.
 Spacing the cameras about 3 meters apart seems to work.
 But again: other configurations should also work.
 - Add sync cables to the cameras.